Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 The more water, the quicker it ‘cooks’ the coffee.
 It’s important to measure the amount of coffee and water, not just for a tasty cup, but for consistent results time after time.

-How to fix bitterness caused by incorrect brew ratio
+How to fix bitter coffee caused by an incorrect brew ratio:

 For filter coffee prepared in infusion (immersion) brewers such as the French press, AeroPress, or Clever Dripper, start with a coffee-to-water ratio of 60g of coffee to one litre of water (2.1oz to 34fl oz).